 - Consider what kind of vehicle might be safest and most comfortable.
 A plethora of technological gadgets might cause more frustration and distraction than comfort and ease for some seniors.
 For some, a smaller car is easiest to maneuver, while others may have a preference for something larger and sturdier.

 - Pay attention to weather and road conditions.
 Driving at night, particularly if it’s raining, is often especially difficult for seniors with underlying visual changes.

 - Look into a senior driving refresher course, which will not only provide useful information specific to senior drivers, but often also provides a discounted rate on automobile insurance when completed.

-Remember as well that there’s always an additional option to sustain independence and freedom: partnering with Live Free Home Health Care, Holderness home care leaders, for safe, reliable, transportation services.
+Remember as well that there’s always an additional option to sustain independence and freedom: partnering with Live Free Home Health Care, a provider of home care in Belmont and nearby areas, for safe, reliable, transportation services.
 Our highly trained caregivers are available in accordance with each older adult’s preferred destinations and routines, whether that involves religious services each weekend, Monday afternoon hair appointments, Saturday lunch dates with friends, or even an extended vacation.

 Our goal is not to take control, but to make available the support necessary to empower the elderly to continue to direct the course of their own lives, and also to enjoy living life the way they choose.
-Email or call us at 603-217-0149 to ask about a no cost in-home assessment for more information on our transportation services and top-rated Holderness home care today!
-To find out more about our full service area including Holderness and the surrounding New Hampshire’s Lakes Region, please visit this page.
+Email or call us at 603-217-0149 to ask about a no cost in-home assessment for more information on our transportation services and top-rated home care in Belmont and surrounding communities today!
+To find out more about our full service area throughout New Hampshire’s Lakes Region, please visit this page.